SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Lists of species' :py:data:`name`.

-  The collisions will occur between all species under the group ``species1`` and all species under the group ``species2``.
+  The collisions and reactions will occur between all species under the group ``species1`` and all species under the group ``species2``.
 For example, to collide all electrons with ions::